 |Toxicity||Toxic to dogs and cats|

-The Song of India requires bright indirect sunlight, at least four hours a day.
-You will get the most vibrant leaf coloration in these conditions but be sure to remember that too much sun is a bad thing.
-It can cause scorch which will appear as browning of the leaf tips and margins.
+Song of India requires bright, indirect sunlight for at least four hours per day.
+Your plant's foliage will become more vibrant in coloration with these conditions, but take note that too much sun is also harmful.
+It can cause leaf scorch, which will appear as browning of the leaf tips and margins.

-Dracaena reflexa is not very particular about soil.
+Song of India is not very particular about soil.
 A peaty, well-drained potting mix is best.
-It is good to remember that the more peat in the mix the faster the soil will decompose.
-You will need to repot plants and change the soil to alleviate this issue.
-Check yearly in the spring if this is a problem.
+Remember that more peat in the plant's soil will cause the soil to decompose faster: Alleviate this issue by repotting your plant as needed (about once per year each spring) to change its soil.
 One way to remedy this is by making a potting mix of your own with bark, peat, pumice, vermiculite, and perlite.